PeterPerhac/cheat-sheets/study-notes/haskell.md

 However, many times, writing a function in point free style can be less readable if a function is too complex.
 The prefered style is to use `let` bindings to give labels to intermediary results or split the problem into sub-problems and then put it together so that the function makes sense to someone reading it instead of just making a huge composition chain.

+Note, there is the identity funciton `id` defined in Prelude

 ## Modules